doomedraven/VirusTotalApi/README.md

 #coma separated engine list, can be empty
 engines=
 timeout=60
-# as for weblogin, this only required for rule managment
+# as for weblogin, this only required for rule management
 username=
 password=
 ```
-* your type of api access, if private: type=private, if public, you can leave it empty, it will be automatically reconized as public
+* your type of api access, if private: type=private, if public, you can leave it empty, it will be automatically recognized as public
 * if you have access to VT Intelligence, you need set intelligence=True

 **Dependencies:**